-Our students will spend 16 months in didactic (classroom, small groups, and lab) followed by 12 month of clinical rotations.
+Our students will spend 16 months in didactic (classroom, small groups, and lab) followed by 12 months of clinical rotations.
 Our didactic curriculum will use a traditional classroom setting augmented with problem and team based learning modules and hands on skills training.
 This will be followed by nine clinical rotations (experiential education).
-Rotation sites include family practice, internal medicine, pediatrics, women's health, emergency medicine, general surgery, mental health, and one elective.
-In addition, students will rotate through an under served U.S. Community.
+Rotation sites include family medicine, internal medicine, pediatrics, women's health, emergency medicine, general surgery, mental health, and one elective.
+In addition, students will rotate through an underserved U.S. community.

 The ARC-PA has granted Accreditation-Provisional status to the Gardner-Webb University Master of Physician Assistant Studies Program.

 Accreditation-Provisional is an accreditation status granted when the plans and resource allocation, if fully implemented as planned, of a proposed program that has not yet enrolled students appear to demonstrate the program's ability to meet the ARC-PA Standards or when a program holding accreditation-provisional status appears to demonstrate continued progress in complying with the Standards as it prepares for the graduation of the first class (cohort) of students.

 Accreditation-Provisional does not ensure any subsequent accreditation status.
 Accreditation-Provisional is limited to no more than five years from matriculation of the first class.

 Accreditation-Provisional remains in effect until the program achieves accreditation-continued after its third review, closes or withdraws from the accreditation process, or until accreditation is withdrawn for failure to comply with the Standards.